BoodyBoody/Recognizing-hand-drawn-sketches-as-basic-shapes/README.md

 2- Paint the canvas color to be all black, from brushes select "brush" and make it's size to be 8px.

 3- Start Drawing and save the image, then load it to test any of the three models.

+### The link to the dataset used from QuickDraw: https://drive.google.com/file/d/1m1UeCbJ5uA_qBvA19mTGCAMDAZjg9pwN/view?usp=sharing

+### In the main branch you will find the zip file, But in the master branch you will find all files.